ibm-cloud-architecture/cloudpak-for-applications/README.md

 ```

 ### Deploy Jenkins
-Some RedHat OpenShift clusters are configured to automatically provision a Jenkins instance in a build project.
+Some Red Hat OpenShift clusters are configured to automatically provision a Jenkins instance in a build project.
 The steps below can be used if your cluster is not configured for automatic Jenkins provisioning:

 ```
 oc project cos-liberty-build